 How to protect you and your passengers?

-Well, protecting should be reviewed from two points of views:
+Well, protecting should be reviewed from two points of view:

 - If you are going to take a private driver for a short distance, try to walk instead as it is safer.

-- Among private cabs and other ways of transportations, hiring a private driver is much safer as fewer people use them.
+- Among private cabs and other ways of transportation, hiring a private driver is much safer as fewer people use them and you can choose to have a private trip rather than being with other riders in the same vehicle.
 We recommend you to avoid taking any kind of bus and trains for trips and use a private hire cab instead.

 - Don’t forget to wear a face mask, plastic gloves, shields (if necessary) and other protection equipment.